shenzhou05/SRP-Chinese-Translation/Volumetric-Lighting.md

 # Creating a Density Mask Texture

-1. Prepare a 2D texture of size 1024x32 with 32 slices laid out one after another.
+1. Prepare a 2D texture of size 1024x32 which is a 3D texture of size 32x32x32 with 32 slices laid out one after another.
 2. Set **Texture Import Settings**:
   2.1.
 Set the **Texture Type** to **Single Channel**.
   2.2.
 Set the **Channel** to **Alpha**.